 To convict a defendant of auto burglary in San Diego, the prosecution must prove two main elements in their case:

 - Entering a vehicle that is locked; and

 - In entering the vehicle, having the intention of committing a theft or a California felony.

 The broad language used in this law makes it subject to interpretation by the prosecution and defense.
-As a result, there is a number of avenues your lawyer can pursue when preparing your case.
+As a result, there are a number of avenues your lawyer can pursue when preparing your case.

 What Does Entering a Locked Vehicle Mean?

-The law states specifically that the car doors or the trunk of the vehicle must be locked for auto burglary to occur.
+The law states specifically that the car doors or the trunk of the vehicle must be locked in order for auto burglary to occur.
 This means that you would had to have broken into the car by some method, such as breaking a window, using tools to open the trunk, or reaching your hand through a window.
 To enter a vehicle in this context, you must place any part of your body or any object under your control within the threshold of the vehicle, whether it is the door, window, or hood.

 Intent to Commit a Theft or a California Felony

-Showing intent to commit a California felony or theft is key to proving that auto burglary occurred.
+Demonstrating intent to commit a California felony or theft is key to proving that auto burglary occurred.
 If you simply entered a locked car belonging to another person without intent to steal anything or commit a California felony, you are not guilty of auto burglary.

 Examples of California felonies committed in connection with auto burglary include grand theft (stealing items worth more than $950 inside the car), grand theft auto (stealing the car you broke into), or kidnapping (if your intention was to abduct someone).
 To convict you of auto burglary, the prosecution does not have to prove that you actually committed a felony or theft, only that you broke into the automobile with the intention of committing a felony or theft.